Chapter 15: Cheminformatics with RDKit#

 15.5 Searching Molecules for Structural Patterns#

 Molecules can be searched for key structural features using the HasSubstructMatch() method which returns True or False depending if a structural pattern exists in a molecule or not.
-This function requires two RDKit Molecule objects - one Molecule object (molecule) is checked for the presence of the other molecule object structure (substructure) as shown below.
+This function requires two RDKit Molecule objects - one Molecule object (molecule) is checked for the presence of the other Molecule object structure (substructure) as shown below.
 There are optional keyword parameters such as useChirality= which allows for chirality to be factored into whether there is a match or not.
-The default setting for useChirality is False.
+The default setting is useChirality=False.

 molecule.HasSubstructMatch(substructure, useChirality=False)